rnicklin/tinybttn/readme.md

  - [Bttn Result](./bttn_result.php)	Back-end code: receives credentials, posts data to TinyBttn, and handles the results

- - [Trnsx](./trnsx.php)	The code to correctly get/format data after an order is complete and post it to TinyBttn

 ##### Second priority:
 ####### Have this code run whenever API / Authorization data is saved (in Admin config) and also every 30 minutes (chron)